pprachas/fenics_arclength/README.md

 You also can start the Docker container with the following command:

         docker run -ti -p 127.0.0.1:8000:8000 -v $(pwd):/home/fenics/shared -w /home/fenics/shared quay.io/fenicsproject/stable:current
+A more comprehensive and detailed intructions on Docker installation can be found here: [Docker Installation Instructions](https://fenics.readthedocs.io/projects/containers/en/latest/introduction.html).

+#### Other useful libraries
+While only FEniCS is required to use the arc-length solver, additional libraries can be useful for visualization of results and post-processing.
+Jupyter notebooks is also required to run our examples.
+For the conda installation numpy, scipy, and matplotlib must also be install seperately through conda-forge.
+An environment.yml file is provided in this repository to facilitate installation of all optional libraries (i.e. numpy, scipy, matplotlib, jupyter) in a conda environment.
+To create a conda environment using the environment.yml file run the following command after cloning the repository and navigating to the root directory:

+       conda env create -f environment.yml
+Note that in this case the conda environment name will be ``fenics_arclength``.

+For Docker installation, numpy, scipy, and matplotlib should be installed alongside FEniCS by default.
+To enable jupyter notebooks for FEniCS, please see this link: [Jupyter notebooks for Docker installation of FEniCS](https://fenics.readthedocs.io/projects/containers/en/latest/jupyter.html).

 ## Usage
 To use this arc-length solver, download and append this repository to the python path.
 Two common methods to do this are: